Blosc/bcolz/doc/reference.rst

         The path of the HDF5 file.
       nodepath : string
-        The path of the node inside the HDF5 file. cparams : cparams object
+        The path of the node inside the HDF5 file. mode : string
+        The mode to open the PyTables file.
+Default is 'w'rite mode. cparams : cparams object
         The compression parameters.
 The defaults are the same than for the current bcolz environment.